resema/cheatsheets/cpsa-f.md

 - **decide how to decompose the system** into building blocks, while determining dependencies and interfaces
 - **determine and decide on cross-cutting concepts**
 - **communicate and document the software architecture** based on views, architectural patterns, cross-cutting and technical concepts
-- **accompany the realization and implementation** of the architecture, integrate feedback, an ensure the consistency of src code
+- **accompany the realization and implementation** of the architecture, integrate feedback, and ensure the consistency of src code
 - **analyze and evaluate SW architecture** with respect to risks involving quality requirements
 - **identify, highlight, and justify the consequences of ADs** to other stakeholders